xbeat/Machine-Learning/README.md

 Introduction to K-Means Clustering

 K-Means is a popular unsupervised machine learning algorithm used for clustering data points into groups based on similarity.
 This animation explores the step-by-step process of K-Means, providing an intuitive understanding of how it works.

+## Mastering DataFrames with .describe()

+Introduction to DataFrame.describe()

+The describe() method provides a comprehensive statistical summary of numerical columns in a DataFrame, including count, mean, standard deviation, minimum, and quartile values.
+This method is essential for quick exploratory data analysis and understanding data distribution patterns.

 ## Python KV Caching Efficient Data Storage and Retrieval